msf4-0/AI4WRD-OCR/README.md

 12. Run ```export PYTHONIOENCODING=utf8``` if on Linux or OSX or ```set PYTHONIOENCODING=utf8``` if on Windows.
 13. Run ```streamlit run mainapp.py```

 ## Brief User Guide
-A more comprehensive introduction to AI4WRD is available at the AI4WRD-OCR Wiki!
-Portal to [AI4WRD-OCR wiki](https://github.com/msf4-0/AI4WRD-OCR/wiki).
+For a more detailed guide head to the [AI4WRD-OCR wiki](https://github.com/msf4-0/AI4WRD-OCR/wiki).

 ### Application startup
 Run the application by first activating your environment, then running the following command in a terminal: ```streamlit run mainapp.py```

 ### Load Frame
 ![captureScreen1](https://user-images.githubusercontent.com/72961684/177915062-fa9076e2-561d-4cb5-ab7a-9dc66065fbac.png)
 1. When starting up the app, you will arrive at the home page, "Load Frame"